Epistemix-Inc/FRED-tutorials/vaccine/README.md

 }
 ```

-In this case, it is the number of days to wait before introducing the vaccination to the first agents.
+In this case, it is the number of days to wait before vaccinating the first agents.
 The next code chunk modifies the `INFLUENZA` condition.

 ```fred